Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

         └── NullPointerException, ArithmeticException (unchecked)
 ```

-**Key takeaway:** Throwable → Error (don't catch) and Exception → Checked (must handle) and RuntimeException (optional).[^1]
+**Key takeaway:** Throwable → Error (don't catch) and Exception → Checked (must handle) and RuntimeException (optional).

 ***

 ### 3. What is the difference between **`throw`** and **`throws`**?

-**throw** is a keyword used to explicitly throw an exception from a method or code block. **throws** is used in method signature to declare that a method might throw certain exceptions, delegating the handling responsibility to the caller. throw is followed by an exception instance, while throws is followed by exception class names.[^1]
+**throw** is a keyword used to explicitly throw an exception from a method or code block. **throws** is used in method signature to declare that a method might throw certain exceptions, delegating the handling responsibility to the caller. throw is followed by an exception instance, while throws is followed by exception class names.

 ```java
 // throw - actually throws an exception